Santini Basra, the design strategist anticipating the future

 “The thing that really excites me is, instead of a particular project or a particular person, just seeing how a series of designs or design futures efforts can shift the mindset of a group of people, and make them start to think about a problem in a different way,” says Santini.

 Interestingly, Santini came across Tide in an unusual way.
 “I was actually doing research for a startup bank, who asked me to look at all its fintech competitors,” he says.
 “I also needed a business bank account at the same time, so I signed up as part of this research and I kept using Tide, because it’s actually really useful.”

 Before joining Tide, Santini was with a traditional bank, but it wasn’t suited to his on-the-go business needs.
 Bizarrely he couldn’t use the app, because his personal account was with the same bank: “It just sees your personal and business accounts as the same thing.
 The app won’t allow you to have two accounts” he sighs.
 “I think one thing that Tide’s good at that others aren’t is managing your finances on the move.”

-Talking of multiple accounts, one of our app’s features that has made Santini’s life easier is our sub accounts, which let you ‘split up’ your primary account.
+Talking of multiple accounts, one of our app’s features that has made Santini’s life easier is our additional accounts, which let you ‘split up’ your primary account.
 “I can put all VAT that I owe in one account.
 I can put all the money that is reserved for our associates in another account and stuff like that.”

 Much like Andthen, we’re committed to anticipating and evolving with our customers needs, and we’re continuously working on new features.
 “The Xero integration has been an absolute game-changer” he points out.